Manindra29/XQMode/releases/XQMode - ReadMe.txt

 5. Run Processing.
 Switch to XQMode.

 ----------------------------------------------------------------------------------------------------------------------------------

 What these scripts do is copy the additional jar files into the lib folder and then update the classpath of processing app.
 On Windows, this requires building a new .exe so you need to replace your processing.exe with the custom built one.

 On Mac OS X, editing the classpath involves editing the Info.plist file of the app.
 The original Info.plist file is renamed and is replaced by a modified Info.plist file.
 Additional jar files are copied to Processing.app/Contents/Resources/Java

-Linux systems don't need any extra changes other than copying the jar files.
+Linux systems don't need any extra changes other than copying and moving the jar files.

 ----------------------------------------------------------------------------------------------------------------------------------

 If you've any questions, bugs or problems, please post it as an Issue at XQMode's github repo or get in touch with us!

 XQMode's git repo: www.github.com/Manindra29/XQMode